 God wants us to pray to Him for others.
 It is how He operates in the kingdom of heaven and is how He operated with King Solomon.

 12 Then the Lord appeared to Solomon by night, and said to him: “I have heard your prayer, and have chosen this place for Myself as a house of sacrifice.
 13 When I shut up heaven and there is no rain, or command the locusts to devour the land, or send pestilence among My people, 14 if My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land.
 15 Now My eyes will be open and My ears attentive to prayer made in this place.
-2 Chronicles 7:12-15 NKJV
+2 Chronicles 7:12-15 (NKJV)

 1 There was a certain man in Caesarea called Cornelius, a centurion of what was called the Italian Regiment, 2 a devout man and one who feared God with all his household, who gave alms generously to the people, and prayed to God always.
-Acts 10:1-2 NKJV
+Acts 10:1-2 (NKJV)

 King Solomon made it a priority to dedicate the new temple with sin sacrifices and with prayer.
 God heard his prayer and promised to do His part to bring about an eternal blessing for Israel.
-When they strayed, He promised to bring them back to Him in love, only resorting to hardship when necessary for their eternal benefit.
+When they strayed, He promised to bring them back to Him in love, only resorting to hardship when necessary, for their eternal benefit.

 God wants to hear from us in prayer and has promised to listen to us when we seek His face.
 He also wants us to listen to Him as we make it a priority to spend time in His word.
-He will gently lead us and guide us through the challenges of life and is especially pleased when we focus on the needs of others with our prayers and good works.
+He will gently lead us and guide us through all the challenges of life and is especially pleased whenever we focus on the needs of others with our prayers and good works.